Chart Color Schemes

 The level of residential development activity in Warragul was found to be higher than 90% of real estate markets across the country

-Warragul granted approval for approximately 283 residential properties annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,416 homes were approved, with an additional 76 approved in FY-26.
-On average, around 2.6 people moved to the area each year for every new home constructed during these five years.
+Warragul has granted around 283 residential properties approval annually.
+Over the past five financial years, from FY-21 to FY-25, 1,416 homes were approved and by FY-26126 have been approved so far.
+An average of 2.6 people moved to the area per new home constructed over these years.

 Frequently Asked Questions - Development